EleutherAI/info/README.md

 A: We have not determined the licensing situation for our models yet.

-### The Pile™
+### The Pile

-Q: *What's in the Pile™?*
+Q: *What's in the Pile?*

-A: The Pile™ a 1 Terabyte dataset constructed from a curated conglomeration of diverse, high-quality text datasets.
+A: The Pile is a 1 Terabyte dataset constructed from a curated conglomeration of diverse, high-quality text datasets.
 It covers a wide gamut, from academic writing, to legal texts, to online literature, video subtitles, and more.
 This abundance means that saying precisely what is in this meta-dataset is difficult.
 If you are interested in exploring this, send a message to `#the-pile` on Discord.

-Q: *What's the format of the Pile™?*
+Q: *What's the format of the Pile?*

 A: We use a simple, compressed JSON format of our own design called [lm_dataformat (LMD)](https://github.com/leogao2/lm_dataformat).
 It's designed to make writing, storing, and reading text simple and performant.
 Every logical document maps to a JSON object with `text` and `meta` fields, and batches of these objects are compressed using `zstd` or `gz`.
 Any kind of corpus that goes into the Pile™---whether HTML, ePUB, PDF extraction, etc.---will be converted into LMD.

-Q: *Who can use the Pile™?*
+Q: *Who can use the Pile?*

-A: The Pile™ was primarily designed for researchers training large-scale langauge models.
+A: The Pile was primarily designed for researchers training large-scale langauge models.
 It also may be of interest to other researchers interested in topics such as bias, online discourse, and text compression.

-Q: *Is the Pile™ released yet?*
+Q: *Is the Pile released yet?*

 A: No.

-Q: *When will the Pile™ be released?*
+Q: *When will the Pile be released?*

 A: Soon . . .

-Q: *Where will I be able to get the Pile™ once it's released?*
+Q: *Where will I be able to get the Pile once it's released?*

-A: We are looking to potentially announce several options for folks to source the Pile™ from.
+A: We are looking to potentially announce several options for folks to source the Pile from.
 Be on the lookout for announcements.

-Q: *Can I add something to the Pile™?*
+Q: *Can I add something to the Pile?*

 A: Yes!
 All contributions should be sent to the [`version2` branch](https://github.com/EleutherAI/The-Pile/tree/version2).
 Pile™ v1 is finalized an is no longer accepting contributions.